-- Break up big goals.
-Three popular financial resolutions are saving money, paying down debt and spending less money.
-The problem is, these goals are way too general.
-As you start to think about your resolutions for next year, think smaller.
-For instance, if your number one financial goal is in the long term, like retirement, you obviously won't be able to complete it in a single year.
-The same goes for paying off your student loan debt or saving for a down payment on a house.
-To start tackling those large goals, consider the intermediate steps you could accomplish in a year — things that would get you one step closer to achieving the big goal.
+- Break up big financial goals.
+As you think about your resolutions, start by making them specific.
+For instance, many financial goals, like retirement, paying off your large debt or saving for a down payment on a house, may take several years to reach.
+To start tackling large goals, consider the intermediate steps you could accomplish in a year — things that would get you one step closer to achieving the big goal.
 Although you may not be able to save 20 percent of your dream home for a down payment in 12 months, you may be able to save 5 percent.
 Making your goals realistic will help you feel like they are doable.

 - Hold yourself accountable.
 What will you do if you achieve your financial goals in the new year?
-What will you do if you abandon them?
 Building a personalized reward system may help you to focus your energy.
 Say your goal is to save an extra $300 a month.
-Tell yourself on January 1 that if you stick with your goal all year, you will reward yourself every three or four months.
+Tell yourself that if you stick with your goal all year, you will reward yourself every three or four months.
 A nice dinner or concert ticket may mean more when you feel that you've earned it.
-You also can set up penalties — perhaps denying yourself a favorite indulgence or doing some other unpleasant task — if you fail to keep up with your goal.
-And if you can't hold yourself accountable, consider telling a trusted friend or family member about your resolution, so they can help support your reward and penalty system.
+For extra help staying accountable, consider telling a trusted friend or family member about your resolution, so they can help support you.

 - Be honest with yourself.
-There are a few common resolutions that are bound to fail, such as cutting all discretionary spending from your budget and setting unrealistic standards for saving.
-As you work on your plan to reach your resolution, thinking about the "ideal" version of your spending habits will only make it harder for you to stay on track.
+As you work on your plan to reach your resolution, thinking about the "ideal" version of your spending habits may make it harder to stay on track.
 If you regularly spend $50 a month on eating out, slashing that line item to $0 will be much harder than slashing it to $25.
-You can modify your habits and change your attitude, but being unrealistic and asking too much of yourself will set you up for failure.
+You can modify your habits by making small, attainable changes.

 - Work with a pro.
 Working with a financial professional is a smart way to find support and guidance.
 Think of financial professionals as a resource — one that can help you establish your goals and then create a roadmap to achieve them.
 They help with long-term goals, such as retirement, but they also can work with you on goals with shorter timelines.
 Plus, checking in with them a few times throughout the year may help keep your resolutions on track.